nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp3.md

 # Example 1: BLAST analysis

 You now have a custom configured VM!
 Let's test our new GCP virtual machine with a protein sequence BLAST search.
 This is a shortened version from the full [command-line BLAST tutorial](../Command-Line-BLAST/BLAST1.md), which ran the BLAST search on the Amazon AWS cloud platform.
+Check out the full tutorial for more details about the specific BLAST commands.

 ## Step 1: Install BLAST
 ```